iviviano/Algorithms/Grading/HW1.md

 Problem  3:             /10 Nice use of a helper function.
 Note that the third case of the cond in `is-in?` is redundant.
 Problem  4:             /10
 Problem  5:             /15
 Problem  6:             /10 When possible, style conventions prefer to use a single cond with more conditions instead of nesting conds.
 There is always a balance with trying to simplify your cases.
+As an excersise, try to write delete-pair using one cond with four cases.
 Problem  7:             /10
-Problem  8:             /10
+Problem  8:             /10 The same comment about nesting conds applies here.
 TOTAL: /100
 ```